carpentries/governance/reports/ec-key-activities-report-August2022-January2023.md

 The Governance Committee meets on the second Thursday each month.
 Over the reporting period, the Governance Committee’s key activities included:

 * Overseeing the [2023 Executive Council Elections](https://carpentries.org/blog/2022/09/ec-elections/) in September 2022
+* Reviewing and updating The Carpentries Bylaws
+* Writing the Parliamentary Procedures of the Executive Council

 #### Finance Committee